-A typical sack lunch, which we estimate costs $4.00 each, consists of the following: bottle of water, a sandwich, a granola bar or trail mix type item, a pudding/applesauce/fruit cup, a salty item such as chips or pretzels, a small dessert, and a spoon and napkin.
+In addition to hot meals and drinks, we also provide roughly 250 sack lunch meals since our soup kitchen is the only place serving the people in town on weekends.
+These sack lunches are intended to act as an additional meal for later in the day.
+A typical sack lunch, which we estimate costs $4.00 each (and that's being conservative!), consists of the following: bottle of water (during the winter), a sandwich, a granola bar or trail mix type item, a fruit item, a salty item such as chips or pretzels, a small dessert, and a spoon and napkin.
 We also serve fresh vegetables, hard- boiled eggs, and string cheese on these days as well.
 Items we need to make our bag lunches include:

 Peanut butter/Jelly